 We review the TYLT Powerbag and Energi+ backpack with battery bank and built in charger for laptops, notebooks and smartphones.
 Not long ago, a backpack was a simple device, one made for carrying books, small personal items, and other stuff.
 Then, something changed, and backpacks started evolving.
 Now it’s not at all uncommon to find a backpack that can actually charge the electronic devices within it.
-One such model is the Energi+ Backpack from TYLT, which I’ve been using for the past couple of weeks.
+One such model is the Pro Powerbag Backpack from TYLT, which I’ve been using for the past couple of weeks.
 It’s not the first backpack equipped with a battery, but is it the best?

 First impressions mean a lot, and right off the bat this feels like a solid backpack.
 The zippers feel sturdy, and the material does not feel like it would rip.
 On the negative side, the $149.99 price tag isn’t the cheapest.
 As an aside, TYLT also offers a $69.95 Energi+ Backpack with smaller 7,000-mAh battery and two charging ports..

-The Energi+ features an integrated 10,400-mAh battery, which is enough to completely charge your smartphone four times, or a tablet one time.
+The Pro Powerbag features an integrated 20,100-mAh battery, which is enough to completely charge your smartphone four times, or a tablet one time.
 That is what the company officially reports for the backpack, and as it turns out, TYLT is being honest, as that is just about exactly what I was able to get from the bag in testing.